Aswin-AR5055/MiniGDrive/README.md

 ## Features

-- **Voice Command Support**: Control file actions like upload, open, delete, and logout using voice recognition.
+- **Voice Command Support**:
+Use browser-based voice commands to upload, open, delete files, or log out — hands-free interaction powered by Web Speech API.
 - **User Registration and Login**: Secure authentication with password hashing.
 - **File Upload and Download**: Users can upload and download files easily.
 - **Trash System**: Deleted files go to trash instead of being permanently removed.